-The enforcement and investigation efforts can be divided into these four main focus areas:
+The enforcement and investigation efforts can be divided into these five main focus areas:

 The construction, operation and maintenance of Alberta electricity and natural gas utility infrastructure are subject to Alberta’s environmental laws and regulations and generally subject to specific guidance from Alberta Environment and Parks and from the Alberta Utilities Commission.

 The AUC considers environmental matters in every facility project decision.
 As part of the AUC mandate, it protects social, economic and environmental interests of Alberta where competitive forces do not.